crypt01trucker/SOC-Home-Lab/README.md

 Now, let's install the Elastic Agent on this new target SSH server VM.

-1. **Access Kibana Web Interface**:
+1. **Access Kibana**:
-   - Open the Kibana web interface and click on the hamburger menu in the top left corner.
+   - In Kibana click on the hamburger menu in the top left corner.
    - Scroll down to the Management tab and click on Fleet.

 2. **Create Agent Policy**: